 Ineffective Treatment

-Medical devices such as insulin pumps need to deliver the right dose of medication to keep you healthy.
+Certain medical devices, such as insulin pumps, require precise functioning for effective treatment and must deliver the right dose of medication to keep you healthy.
 If they fail to do so, you can end up not receiving the life-saving treatment you need.
 The same can occur with a pacemaker, which could fail to register heartbeats appropriately and could therefore not provide the support your heart needs.

 Emotional Trauma